alekcz/pcp/README.md

 ```

-When navigating to your site if you see `Connection refused (Connection refused)` it means the SCGI server not running.
+When navigating to your site if you see `Connection refused (Connection refused)` it means the PCP service not running.
 It could still be booting or be down.

 You can find instructions on [replacing php and deploying to production here](./docs/replacing-php.md)